Yassin Nasser

-Yassin Nasser (born 25 February 2000) is a Dutch professional footballer who plays as a forward or an attacking midfielder for Derde Divisie club Blauw Geel and the Netherlands national team.
+Yassin Nasser (born 25 February 2000) is a Dutch footballer who plays as a winger for Derde Divisie club Blauw Geel '38.

 Early life

 Born in Veghel, Nasser grew up playing football from the age of five with his local club.
-Simons is of Moroccon descent through his father.
+Simons is of Moroccan descent through his father.

 Club career

 Early career

 Nasser joined PSV Eindhoven in 2009 from his local club Blauw Geel which is located in his birthplace Veghel, Netherlands.